jvde-github/AIS-catcher/README.md

 ```console
 cmake .. -DSOAPYSDR=ON
 ```
-The result is that AIS-catcher adds a few additional "devices" to the device list (```-l```) - a generic SOAPYSDR device and one device for all receiving channels for each device, e.g. with one RTL-SDR dongle connected this would look like:
+The result is that AIS-catcher adds a few additional "devices" to the device list (```-l```) - a generic SoapySDR device and one device for each receiving channel for each device, e.g. with one RTL-SDR dongle connected this would look like:
 ```
 Found 3 device(s):
 0: Realtek, RTL2838UHIDIR, SN: 00000001